gs1/gs1-barcode-engine/README.md

 ### Building on Linux or MacOS

-The library and demonstration application can be rebuilt on any Linux or MacOS system that has a C compiler (such as gcc or clang).
+The library and demonstration console application can be rebuilt on any Linux or MacOS system that has a C compiler (such as GCC or Clang).

 To build using the default compiler change into the `src/c-lib` directory and run: